GSA/openacr/opat/uswds/README.md

 ## Browser support

-We've designed the design system to support older and newer browsers through [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
+We’ve designed the design system to support older and newer browsers through [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
 The current major version of the design system (2.0) follows the [2% rule](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
 Currently, this means that the design system version 2.0 supports the newest versions of Chrome, Firefox, Safari, and Internet Explorer 11 and up.

 ## Accessibility

 The design system also meets the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and conforms to the standards of [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
-We're happy to answer questions about accessibility — email us for more information.
+We’re happy to answer questions about accessibility — email us for more information.

 ## Fractal